Efficient estimation with incomplete data via generalised ANOVA decompositions: Lower bound

 where the supremum is taken over all finite subsets $I$ of $\bbR$. \end{thm} When combined with our later upper bounds this result shows that, under suitable regularity conditions, the minimal asymptotic variance is given by $n^{-1}\inf_{\alpha_\bbS \in H_\bbS} \mathcal{L}(\alpha_\bbS)$.
-As well as establishing this local asymptotic minimax lower bound, the result shows that $\alpha^*$ is the direction in which we should perturb $f$ for a least-favourable submodel.
+As well as establishing our lower bound, the result shows that $\alpha^*$ is the direction in which we should perturb $f$ for a least-favourable submodel and thus informs the construction of optimal estimators to follow in Section~\ref{Sec:UpperBound}.
 In the language of efficiency theory, this means that $\alpha^*$ is the efficient influence function for the parameter $\theta(P)$ in our model.

 In order to provide some intuition for this efficient influence function we give formal calculations for perturbations in a general direction, restricting attention to bounded perturbations for simplicity.
 For a bounded function $h$ satisfying $\int hf =0$ write $P_{n,h}$ for the distribution of the data when $f$ is replaced by $f(1+n^{-1/2}h)$ and when $n$ is sufficiently large that this is non-negative.
 Writing $h_S(x) \equiv h_S(x_S)=\bbE\{h(X)|X_S=x_S\}$, the density of $(X_{S,1})_S$ under $P_{n,h}$ is proportional to $r_S f_S(1+n^{-1/2}h_S)$ and we therefore see that